4ms/metamodule/firmware/README.md

 #### Load in RAM over SWD/JTAG

 This is the preferred method for active firmware development.
 It requires a JTAG programmer.

 Attach a JTAG debugger to the 10-pin connector at the top of the module labeled "SWD".
 The protocol is actually JTAG, despite the header's name, though SWD may work since the only difference is the tRST pin instead of NRST.

 If you are already running the application and just need to debug, you can just attach without loading.

 If you need to load new firmware, then do this:

-1) Install a jumper on Control Expander header that bridges the top-left pin and the pin just to the right of it.
+1) Install a jumper on `Control Expander` header that bridges the top-left pin and the pin just to the right of it.
+Make sure you use the right header, it's the one above the Wifi header, near the `y` and `z` pots.
 The jumper should be horizontal, not vertical, on the top row of pins all the way to the left:

 ```
   Control